-The related companies risk is the risk that the Interior company may run into financial difficulties as a result of its subscharter, or any other related entity's financial difficulties.
-The related company's risk modulate arise from a decision made by the controlling company that may be unfavorable to the affiliate.
-For an insurer, being a part of a financial organization can be a potential source of strength, but it can also pose risks, particularly as a result of contigion.
-This risk could be easily integrated into other risk categories as a ripple effect and/or molagement action or be considered as a separate scenario.
+The related companies risk is the risk that the life insurance company may run into financial difficulties as a result of its subsidiaries' or any other related entity's financial difficulties.
+The related company's risk may also arise from a decision made by the controlling company that may be unfavourable to the affiliate.
+For an insurer, being a part of a financial organization can be a potential source of strength, but it can also pose risks, particularly as a result of contagion.
+This risk could be easily integrated into other risk categories as a ripple effect and/or management action or be considered as a separate scenario.

-Factors to be considered haude, but are not limited to:
+Factors to be considered include, but are not limited to

-- the impact on the insufer if financial support is no longer being guaranteed by the parent or the surer is unable to access additional capital or is obliged to continue to repatriate finds; - the effect on the insurer of an impaired parent or affiliate within the group, e.g., the impact on funding sources available, such as lines of credit, intra-group funding or access to external capital; - the effect on the insurer of the inability to sell or close in a timely manner a subsidiary that is in financial difficulty, e.g. where the subsidiary shares the same brand, systems and other infrastructure as the insurer; - the implicit support of group companies through the reallocation of group overheads towards the insurance entity; - the pressure on the insurer to support other group members financially (e.g., capitalizing subs to meet their local regulatory targets); - the pressure on the insurer to comply with group requirements rather than the firm's own strategy, e.g., with respect to investment mix;

-- the effect on the insurer of a high degree of dependence on group resources (e.g., through intra-group outsourcing) to support the insurer's critical operations; and - the effect on the insurer of a downgrade in the rating of the group or of other reputational issues.
+- the impact on the insurer if financial support is no long, being guaranteed by the parent or the insurer is unable to access additional capital or is obliged to continue to repatriate funds; - the effect on the insurer of an impacted purent or affiliate within the group, e.g., the impact on funding sources ay in ble, such as lines of credit, intra-group funding or access to external captual; - the effect on the insurer of the inability to sell or close in a timely manner a subsidiary that is in final cial difficulty, e.g. where the subsidiary shares the same brand, systems are other incorrections are the insurer; - the implicit support of group companies through the reallocation of group overheads a vards it insurance entity; - the pressure of the insurer to support other group members financially (e.g., capitalizing s bs to meet their local regulatory targets); - the pressure on the insurer to comply with group requirements rather than the firm's own strategy, e.g., with respect to investment mix; - the effect on the insurer of a high degree of dependence on group resources (e.g., through intra-group outsourcing) to support the insurer's critical operations; and - the effect on the insurer of a downgrade in the rating of the group or of other reputational issues.